jeffreyan11/laser-chess-engine/README.md

 # uci-chess-engine
 A UCI-compliant chess engine.

+After being compiled, the executable can be run with any UCI chess GUI.

 The code and Makefile support gcc on Linux and MinGW on Windows for Intel Nehalem (2008-2010) and later processors only (due to popcnt instruction support).

 The implementation uses fancy magic bitboards for a fairly fast getLegalMoves and doMove (~6.2 sec PERFT 6).